hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 % terraform import aws_emr_cluster.cluster j-123456ABCDEF
 ```

-Since the API does not return the actual values for Kerberos configurations, environments with those Terraform configurations will need to use the [`lifecycle` configuration block `ignore_changes` argument](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) available to all Terraform resources to prevent perpetual differences, e.g.,
+Since the API does not return the actual values for Kerberos configurations, environments with those Terraform configurations will need to use the [`lifecycle` configuration block `ignore_changes` argument](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) available to all Terraform resources to prevent perpetual differences.
+For example:

 ```terraform
 resource "aws_emr_cluster" "example" {